SmileiPIC/tutorials/advanced_breit_wheeler.rst

   Change the ``timestep`` parameter as for the particle binning diagnostics.

-* Finally, we want to analysis the final energy spectra of the species.
+* Finally, we want to analyze the final energy spectra of the species.
-  For this aim, copy the script ``Analysis/show_energy_spectrum.py`` and run it.
+  Copy the script ``Analysis/show_energy_spectrum.py`` and run it.

   .. code-block:: bash